-1. The Congress secretariat will send a call for interest, including the application form, to the e-mail addresses of all Congress members.
+- 1. The Congress secretariat will send a call for interest, including the application form, to the e-mail addresses of all Congress members.
 Secretaries and heads of national delegations will receive a copy.
 Any Congress members who express their interest in taking part in the mission and send back the form by a given deadline will be considered.
 Candidatures from members of national associations whose associations agree to cover their costs shall also be taken into consideration.
-In the same way as it strengthened its co-operation with national associations, the Congress may invite the European Union's Committee of the Regions to join the Congress delegation on its observation missions.

-2. Based on candidatures received within the given deadline, the' Secretary General of the Congress will propose a draft delegation, including the delegation's leadership, normally involving between 5 and 20 members.

-3. The composition of delegations is determined according to an appointment system taking into account a balanced representation of the different political groups of the Congress, gender balance and a fair geographical representation and also taking into account the chronological order of candidacies put forward by Congress members.

-4. A delegation shall comprise the Congress members determined under Rule 83.3 and one or more members of the Congress secretariat as well as a consultant in electoral matters, when appropriate.
+In the same way as it strengthened its co-operation with national associations, the Congress may invite the European Union's Committee of the Regions to join the Congress delegation on its observation missions. - 2.
+Based on candidatures received within the given deadline, the' Secretary General of the Congress will propose a draft delegation, including the delegation's leadership, normally involving between 5 and 20 members. - 3.
+The composition of delegations is determined according to an appointment system taking into account a balanced representation of the members with different political affiliations as well as non-affiliated members, of both Congress chambers as far as possible, of gender balance and a fair geographical representation and also taking into account the chronological order of candidacies put forward by Congress members. - 4.
+A delegation shall comprise the Congress members determined under Rule 84.3 and one or more members of the Congress secretariat as well as a consultant in electoral matters, when appropriate.
 The delegation is generally accompanied by interpreters to facilitate communication between speakers of the language of the country in question and the delegation, whose working language is English and French.1